Microscale Sensing with Strongly Interacting NV Ensembles at High Fields: METHODS

-In addition, note that the initial $\frac{\pi}{2}$ pulse in Fig.~\ref{fig:scheme}~(a) prepares the NV ensemble in the state $\rho_0=\bigotimes_{j}^{N} (\mathbb{1}+\sigma_j^x)$, while a final pulse of an angle $\beta$ along $x$ transfers the NV population from $C^{\perp}$ to the $z$-axis for measurement, see Figure \ref{fig:scheme}.~b).
-Then, one can compute the spin population for $q$ interacting NVs after the application of the protocol as
+We can now compute the spin population for $q$ interacting NVs after the application of a SHIELD protocol.
+For that, note that the initial $\frac{\pi}{2}$ pulse in Fig.~\ref{fig:scheme}~(a) prepares the NV ensemble in the state $\rho_0=\bigotimes_{j}^{N} (\mathbb{1}+\sigma_j^x)$, while a final pulse of an angle $\beta$ along $x$ transfers the NV population from $C^{\perp}$ to the $z$-axis for measurement, see Figure \ref{fig:scheme}.~b).
+Thus, following a procedure similar to that in Eq. (\ref{eq:Ft1}-\ref{eq:B13}) in SM~\cite{SM},